xmengkinaxis/CPP/System Design Interview Checklist.md

 A producer creates messages and consumers receive and process them. <br>
 * Improve performance through asynchronous communication since producers and consumers act independently of each other
 * Decouple or reduce dependency in the system
-* Improve reliablility and allow simpler and less cluttered system design
+* Improve reliability and allow simpler and less cluttered system design
 * Asynchronous messaging facilitates scalability, for more consumers can be added to compensate for the increased load

 Usage: